 State governments take in about a third of each lottery jackpot.
 How does this compare to revenue from corporate taxes?
 According to Reuters, “the 44 states with lotteries (plus the District of Columbia and Puerto Rico) get 44 cents from this form of gambling for each dollar of state corporate income tax.”
 At last count, there were 11 states in which lottery revenues exceeded revenues from corporate taxes.
 Some critics have pointed to this fact and argued that the tax burden is being shifted from wealthy corporations to poor individuals who buy lottery tickets.

 Your odds of winning are better in some states than in others.
 Massachusetts is the state that returns the highest percentage of every bet, at 73%.
 According to the Tax Foundation, “state lotteries pay out an average of only 60 percent of gross revenues in prizes (compared to about 90 percent for casino slot machines or table games).”

 After paying out prize money and covering operating and advertising costs, states get to keep the money that remains.
 In 2010, state lottery revenue came out to $370 for every resident of Delaware, $324 per capita in Rhode Island and $314 per capita in West Virginia.

 Those inexpensive lottery tickets add up to serious funds.
-In 2012, California, Florida and Massachusetts took in over $4 billion in lottery income.
-New York’s lottery income topped $7 billion.
-By 2014, New York’s lottery revenue was topping $9 billion.
+In 2021, California, Florida and Massachusetts took in over $25 billion combined in lottery income.
+New York’s lottery income topped $8.5 billion while Florida’s crossed the $9 billion mark.

 To keep ticket sales robust, states have to pay out a respectable portion of sales in prize money.
 But of course, that reduces the percentage that’s available for state revenue and use on things like education, which is the ostensible reason for states to have lotteries in the first place.